 Maryland Dental Action Coalition

-National Oral Cancer Awareness Month – April 2013
+April is Oral Cancer Awareness Month

 National Public Health Week

 April 7-13, 2014

 - Monday, April 7: Be healthy from the start.
 From maternal health and school nutrition to emergency preparedness, public health starts at home.
 Let us show you around.

 - Tuesday, April 8: Don’t panic.
 Disaster preparedness starts with community-wide commitment and action.
 We’re here to help you weather the unexpected.

 - Wednesday, April 9: Get out ahead.
 Prevention is now a nationwide priority.
 Let us show you where you fit in.

 - Thursday, April 10: Eat well.
 The system that keeps our nation’s food safe and healthy is complex.
 We can guide you through the choices.

 - Friday, April 11: Be the healthiest nation in one generation.
 Best practices for community health come from around the globe.
 We have a world of public health to show you.